harry-c26/pizzeria-etna/README.md

 * Add an ordering page for collections
 * Expand the home page with adjustments to the about us section with images of the owners and restaurant and adding an awards section for the ones they've received from Tripadvisor.

+## Things I've learned from my project

+* Definitely start writing the README file at the start as part of my planning and use it as a working document.
+* Breaking the page down into smaller sections and fully completing the header before moving onto the body for example.
+* Committing in smaller chunks and more often.